inBeat/inbeat-website/content/singles/influencer-marketing.md

       link: 'features/export-contacts/'
       external: false
     video: export-for-outreach
+    points:
+      - lines:
+          - title: Campaign Insights
+          - text: Get a detailed overview of all key-metrics.
+      - lines:
+          - title: Creator Performance
+          - text: Identify top-performing creators & build your community of ambassadors.
+      - lines:
+          - title: Optimize Campaigns
+          - text: Learn what content is right for your brand & double down as you scale.
 extras:
   - title: Unlimited Searches
     text: Search as much as you want, using our powerful search filters.